-This recipe for French inspired blueberry pie should become a staple dessert: it’s quick, it’s easy, it's healthy, and most importantly, it’s sublimely delicious.
-It was inspired by a recipe my second mom made every summer during my growing up years, and I have adapted it for a healthy diet.
+This recipe for French-inspired blueberry pie should become a staple dessert: it’s quick, it’s easy, it's healthy, and most importantly, it’s sublimely delicious.
 Raw blueberries perch atop a filling of sapphire blue cooked berries.
 The pie is a mix of creamy filling with the firmness of raw fruit.
-I love this best made with wild Maine blueberries (the best in the world to my mind), but it can be made with any good quality berry.Continue to 5 of 8 below.
+We love this made with wild Maine blueberries (the best in the world to my mind), but it can be made with any good quality berry.Continue to 5 of 8 below.

 05 of 08

 Gluten-Free Rustic Apple or Pear Galette

 The addition of optional golden raisins and Calvados (apple brandy), cinnamon and a touch of lemon will elevate this rustic pie to new heights.
 It is an easy and delicious dessert for brunch or a dinner party and dresses up nicely with a dollop of pastured cream, vanilla tofu whip or walnut cream for an extra special treat.

 06 of 08

-We love old-fashioned, deep dish apple pie in my family, and it has been a common dessert on our table during apple season for as long as I can remember.
-Every good baker has her own version, and I like my pie stacked with fruit, well spiced, and encased in a tender crust.
-You can make a vegan deep dish pie with this recipe or you can make a traditional double crust deep dish pie as presented here.
+We love old-fashioned, deep-dish apple pie.
+Every good baker has her own version, and we like our pie stacked with fruit, well-spiced, and encased in a tender crust.
+You can make a vegan deep-dish pie with this recipe or you can make a traditional double crust deep dish pie as presented here.
 Don’t be intimidated by the pile of apple slices; as the fruit cooks it compresses and the finished product will not be as high.

 07 of 08